Let’s talk about accountability. We throw the word around all the time, in a mix of contexts.

 The Difference Between Accountability and Responsibility

 Accountability means owning the consequences of your actions or inaction.
-The promise of being held to account for the outcome of your behavior drives you toward beneficial choices and away from harmful ones.
+Knowing you will be held to account for the outcome of your behavior motivates you to make choices with good consequences.

 Responsibility means owning the solution, or way forward in a given situation.
-The promise of being responsible for resolving issues motivates you to fix, maintain, or improve circumstances in the present and avoid causing new issues for the future.
+Being responsible for resolving issues motivates you to fix, maintain, or improve circumstances in the present and avoid causing new issues for the future.

-You can probably see why these two terms get so mixed up, so let’s break it down with an example: smashing
+You can probably see why these two terms get so mixed up.
+There’s some overlap.
+So let’s break it down with an example: smashing

 my mom’s someone’s TV while playing wiffle ball in the house doing regular stuff.
 Could happen to anyone.